leptos-rs/book/src/ssr/24_hydration_bugs.md

 1. Only use libraries that can run on both the server and the client. [`reqwest`](https://docs.rs/reqwest/latest/reqwest/), for example, works for making HTTP requests in both settings.
 2. Use different libraries on the server and the client, and gate them using the `#[cfg]` macro. ([Click here for an example](https://github.com/leptos-rs/leptos/blob/main/examples/hackernews/src/api.rs).)
-3. Wrap client-only code in `create_effect`.
-Because `create_effect` only runs on the client, this can be an effective way to access browser APIs that are not needed for initial rendering.
+3. Wrap client-only code in `Effect::new`.
+Because effects only run on the client, this can be an effective way to access browser APIs that are not needed for initial rendering.

 For example, say that I want to store something in the browser’s `localStorage` whenever a signal changes.